return42/sphkerneldoc/linux_src_doc/drivers/reset/core_c.rst

 .. c:function:: int reset_control_status(struct reset_control *rstc)

-    returns a negative errno if not supported, a positive value if the reset line is asserted, or zero if the reset line is not asserted.
+    returns a negative errno if not supported, a positive value if the reset line is asserted, or zero if the reset line is not asserted or if the desc is NULL (optional reset).

     :param struct reset_control \*rstc:
         reset controller